How much can you negotiate on a used car in Australia? Learn average discounts, real buyer tactics & what sellers will accept. Avoid overpaying!

 • Dealerships

 With dealerships, negotiation tends to be more structured.
-On average, you can negotiate a used car price at a dealership down by about 5% to 10%.
+On average, You can haggle over the price of a used car at a dealership. down by about 5% to 10%.
 Dealers might have less flexibility due to overhead costs, but you can still use leverage such as minor vehicle flaws or competitor pricing to push the price down.

 If you’re looking to connect with trustworthy dealers, consider using a reliable platform like Find Trusted Car Dealers in Australia.